logo

 This guy definitely tried putting things into perspective for OP.

 You, yourself, have just been “adopted” by a family.
-The family goes out for a couple hours for dinner.
+The family goes out for a couple of hours for dinner.
 They have left you, a relative stranger to them, in your bedroom.
-Your door is locked, you MIGHT have water or some food (you are young and STILL growing) and have NOTHING to occupy yourself.
+Your door is locked; you might have water or some food (you are young and still growing) and have nothing to occupy yourself.

-How about a couple toys?
+How about a couple of toys?
 How about a nice piece of jerky to chew on?
 Are you scared to be in that still strange situation?
 I’ll bet you are.
-What are you gonna do?
+What are you going to do?

 This guy definitely tried putting things into perspective for OP.